kimkulling/osre/samples/00_HelloWorld/README.md

 ## The main program
 In your main you just need to create the application instance and call create.
 Afterwards you enter the main loop, where you can react on events, update your app and request the rendering.
+To make this much easier you can just use the macro OSRE_MAIN.
 ```cpp
 OSRE_MAIN( HelloWorldApp )
 ```